National Legal Hotline

-If you are accused of committing a criminal offence in Queensland, you will usually receive a Notice to appear stating a time and date when you must go to court.
-For more serious offences, you may be arrested by the police and remanded in custody.
-For these kinds of offences, a police officer may grant you the right to leave custody and come back for your court appearance (i.e. watch-house bail).
-Alternatively, you may be kept in custody until you appear before a court for the offence.
-Once you appear before the court, you can request the right to leave custody and return to court later for your trial if your trial will take longer than a day or will be heard at a later date (i.e. court bail).
-In both cases, you may enter into a written promise to appear before the court at a particular time and date.
+If you are accused of committing a criminal offence in Queensland, you will usually receive a Notice to Appear stating a time and date when you must attend a Magistrates Court.
+If it is a serious offence, you may be arrested and remanded in custody or granted police bail.
+If you are remanded, once you appear in court, you can apply for bail.
+When a person receives either police bail or court bail, they must enter into a written promise to appear before the court at a particular time and date.
 This is called a bail undertaking.
-The rules on being granted bail are in the Bail Act 1980.
+The rules on being granted bail are set out in the Bail Act 1980.

 Procedure for being granted court bail